ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 ## Group Selection

 When doing grouping, you control what selecting a group means.
-This is controlled with the two properties `groupSelectsChildren` and `groupSelectsFiltered`.
+This is controlled with the two grid properties `groupSelectsChildren` and `groupSelectsFiltered`.

 - `groupSelectsChildren`: When `true`, selecting a group will have the impact of selecting all its children.
 The group will then display `'selected'` when all children are selected, `'unselected'` when none are selected and `'intermediate'` when children have a mix of selected and unselected.
 When the node is selecting children, it will never appear in the selected set when calling `api.getSelectedNodes()`.<br /> When `false`, the group is selectable independently of the child nodes.
 When selecting the group node independently of the children, it will appear in the set when calling `api.getSelectedNodes()`.